"

 Generated with Napkin AI based on the text in this section

 Below you will find a range of digital tools in alphabetical order.
-The list is not exhaustive, and not all are supported by the university.
+The open and commercial tools are presented in separate lists.
+The lists are not exhaustive, and not all are supported by the university.
 Be mindful that the tools landscape, including GenAI platforms, is rapidly evolving.
-The tools and platforms supported by the institution have been marked with SUPPORTED.
+The tools and platforms supported by the University of Leeds have been marked with SUPPORTED.

 Canva – (with GenAI features) use for posters, presentations, animations, many templates available